 How to Make Leather Britches

 - Continue stringing your beans until you have a nice long line of beans.
-I like to do mine in about 1-2 foot sections, but ultimately, it depends on how many beans you're harvesting at a time for how long your strand will get OR how much your family will eat at one sitting.
+I like to do mine in about 1-2 foot sections, but ultimately, it depends on how many beans you’re harvesting at a time for how long your strand will get OR how much your family will eat in one sitting.

-- As the beans dry, they will start to look leathery, hence the name, “Leather Britches”.
+- As the beans dry, they will start to look leathery, hence the name “Leather Britches.”

 How to Store Leather Britches